marczz/mzlinux_pages/markup/markdown.md

     or man pages with
     [remark-man](https://github.com/remarkjs/remark-man).
 -   [unified](https://unifiedjs.github.io/)
-    is a syntax tree transformer it it iused in
+    is a syntax tree transformer it is used in
     -   awesome-lint to make it easier to create and maintain Awesome lists.
     -   how-to-markdown to teach markdown
     -   documentation.js to generate formatted docs